 That’s not to say that age doesn’t factor into your LASIK candidacy; technically speaking, some of the things that might disqualify your candidacy are related to your age.

 Our eyes continuously change throughout life.
 People under the age of 18 are not recommended for LASIK because their vision has not yet had a chance to stabilize.
 Many surgeons actually recommend waiting until your mid-20’s to consider LASIK for this very reason.

 People aged 40 and older are at greater risk of presbyopia which causes blurred near vision.
 This can limit the effectiveness of traditional LASIK surgery (which cannot treat presbyopia), but there are alternative corrective options such as monovision or multifocal LASIK.

 As we continue to age, we are at greater risk of other vision changes that can be disqualifying factors for LASIK.

 People aged 50 and older are at a greater risk of macular degeneration, a condition marked by deterioration of the retina and a loss of visual acuity.
 And people aged 60 and older are at a greater risk for cataracts and glaucoma, which cloud the lens of the eye and damage the optic nerve respectively.

 But there are plenty of people in their 40’s, 50’s, 60’s and beyond who have relatively healthy eyes and therefore may still be perfect candidates for LASIK.

 So the idea that there is an upper-age limit for treatment is simply false.
-You’re never too old if your eyes are healthy enough.
+You’re never too old for LASIK if your eyes are healthy enough.